count-negative/Configurable-Menu/README.md

 0.9-Beta
    - Was added support for more languages.
-   - Was added spanish language.
+   - Was added Spanish and Portugese language.
    - Now you can have a different configuration for each layout.
    - The removable drives are now show in accessible panel and also can be removed.
    - The full screen mode was improved, now can be see better in more themes.